Fringe Programme Style Guide

 for upper case.
 We also refer to the Oxford Dictionary for spelling

-and use their online service http://oxforddictionaries.com/.
+and use the online service https://www.lexico.com/.

 Accents